Ryanssd22/advent_of_hardcaml_2025/website/docs/learning-hardcaml/day3.md

 Hardcaml uses an example of a **Graph**, where our logic are the **Verticies** and wires are the **Edges**.
 (Helps if you're a graph theory guy)

-Also this is mostly conceptual, as Hardcaml kinda abstracts wires away anyways.
-You're still able to define wires, but as they themselves put it:
+I hope you're wrapping your mind around this; don't worry, even the Hardcaml guys themselves put it:

 > [Wires] logically do nothing